pwncollege/dojo/README.md

 For more substantial changes, open an issue to ensure we're on the same page.
 Together, we make this project better for all! 🚀

-You can run the dojo CI testcases locally using [act](https://github.com/nektos/act).
+You can run the dojo CI testcases locally using `test/local-tester.sh`.
-They should run using the "medium" image.